 Well the writing of my novel has slowed down again.
 I’ve only done around 7,500 words since my last blog post.
-It’s Netflix fault, particularly the new Marvel series, (though it was crap), Riverdale (which is very entertaining), and the first three seasons of Grimm which I never properly watched before but which I’m treating as an excellent piece of ahem ‘research work’ to help me with creating an Urban Fantasy setting.
+It’s Netflix’s fault.
+Particularly the new Marvel series, (though it was crap).
+Also Riverdale (which is very entertaining), and the first three seasons of Grimm.
+I’d never properly watched Grimm before but I’m treating it as an excellent piece of ahem ‘research work’ to help me with creating an Urban Fantasy setting.
 The Netflix Dirk Gently series was surprisingly good as well, despite their version of Dirk himself being pretty bland and forgettable.

 Anyway, distractions aside I should have more creative energy to dedicate to Inari at the moment because I’ve mostly stopped running games at my local tabletop RPG Club for now.
 That’s because I’m taking part in a long running D&D campaign of the Curse of Strahd.
 I might talk more about that in later posts.

 When I do GM I run Kerberos Club.
 If you like Victoriana or Steampunk or you enjoyed Penny Dreadful or any form of the League of Extraordinary Gentleman then you might want to check out Kerberos Club.
 It’s an RPG set in an alternative Victorian era filled with anachronistic technology, superpowers, faeries and magic.
 The version I use is based on the Fate RPG system.

 Weird as the original setting is I tend to push its boundaries when I run games in it.
 When writing Inari I have to make my world-building internally consistent and serious enough that a willing reader can suspend their disbelief.
 I also don’t want to steal other people’s ideas!